How To Make Money Blogging via Affiliate Marketing in 2020 (and beyond)

 It drastically improves the readability and the user experience.
 It's highly recommended you change your permalinks structure to 'Post name' so your posts are more readable for obvious reasons.
 The above example shows this URL is about 'sample post' unlike in the first case.
 This is good for your website's SEO.

 Select Post name option and click on save, this will modify your permalinks and all the existing website URLs will be modified accordingly.
 Best practice is to have short but easy to understand URL structure.

 Instead of an inner URL like: this-is-the-first-post-on-this-website, you're better off with a shorter inner URL like first-post.

 For better tracking your website's performance on Google search, and for faster indexing, you should sign up for Google Webmaster Tools and register your website.
 Simply visit the link, and follow the on-screen instructions and add your affiliate blog.
 Check out this article by Yoast which assists with the same.

 After you add your website to Google Webmaster Tools, you will be asked to verify your web property.
 Once all done, you will find your website in webmaster tools dashboard and it will you as a verified owner.

 The Website Sitemap

 This is a crucial step which many people (including the so-called gurus) skip.
-We are no gurus but we definitely know what working in 2019.
+We are no gurus but we definitely know what working today.
 A sitemap shows the structure of your website in XML format which is more understandable to the search engine crawler which will visit your website.
 Consider it the language of the search engine spider, the more it reads, the more it understands.